 It's so easy to get a Spirit family dental insurance plan that includes dental insurance for children.

 Interested in getting a quote?
 Get your personalized quote now.

 Want more information?
 You might find the answer on our FAQs page.

-With a Spirit dental plan, you can rest assured that you’ll get the financial support you need when you have to take your kids to the dentist.
-Whether they need to go in for an annual checkup, they’re in need of a professional cleaning, or they’re ready to get braces to achieve a straight and beautiful smile, the right plan will have you covered.
+With Spirit dental plans for kids, you can rest assured that you’ll get the financial support you need when taking your kids to the dentist.
+Whether they need to go in for an annual checkup, they’re in need of a professional cleaning, or they’re ready to get braces to achieve a straight and beautiful smile, the right kids' dental insurance plan will have you covered.

 But there is some age-specific information to keep in mind with dental insurance for kids:

 Dental decay is considered a common condition amongst kids in the United States.
 Left untreated, it can lead to toothaches and, worse yet, infections.
 Over time, your son or daughter might even have trouble eating and speaking.